DataExplorerSB/Java/Java_Fundamental.md

 JVM will execute the program
 Object creation is known as Instantiation instance variable vs. local variable
+# What is instance variable?
+- Instance variables are directly declared inside a class.
+- Instance variable memory is allocated on the heap area with object creation.
+- Instance variable memory is de-allocated by the garbage collector when the object becomes unreachable.
+- The scope of instance variables can be used anywhere within the class.
+- Default values for instance variables will be initialized if not given.

 ~~~
 /*
 Difference between instance variable and local variable